Notes on Kotlin for Java Programmers

 Classes

 Like Java (and unlike Scala), Kotlin is single-inheritance.
-Mixins are not supported.
+Mixins are not supported directly, though the by keyword can be used to produce a similar effect.

 Simple Class Declarations